Assistant Professor of Biology

 - Insects and Society

 - First Year Seminar - The State of the World's Fisheries

 Conversion of land to agriculture and urban development is occurring worldwide and has dramatic impacts on the quality of aquatic ecosystems.
 Impacts of agriculture and urbanization on stream health have been well-studied, however, the mechanisms driving food web dynamics and the biological community needs more attention.
 Furthermore, the impacts of land use change on the response of individual species (invertebrates in particular) and feeding guilds are lacking.
 As land use increases in the future, management of stream habitat and biological communities will become increasingly more important in order to preserve and restore stream ecosystem health.
 For these management practices to be effective, enhanced understanding of the mechanisms driving in-stream food webs in response to surrounding land use is essential.
-Future projects will focus on how changes in land use impact invertebrates (at the organismal and community level) and how changes in the invertebrate community (e.g., distribution, community structure) affect ecosystem function (e.g., rates of organic matter processing).
+Current projects include long-term monitoring of a restored stream and anthropogenic impacts on native and invasive species.

 Clark, J.M., M.W.
 Kershner, and J.R.
 Holomuzki.
 2008.
 Grain size and sorting effects on size-dependent responses by lotic crayfish to high flows.
 Hydrobiologia 610: 55-66.